Over 10 Easy Ways to Reduce Energy Consumption in Your Home

 With the cost of energy rising every day, reducing wastage in the home is essential if you want to save money.
 Not only is it possible to cut electricity consumption, but savings can also be made on the use of heating fuels such as coal, gas and oil.
 This hub gives basic common sense tips you can try in order to cut your energy use, reduce CO2 emissions and do your bit to save the planet!

-How to Reduce Energy Consumption at Home
+How to Reduce Energy Costs in Your Home

 - Install more efficient lighting